urvisurti897/SEP_Assignment_Three/README.md

 - **Actionability:**
     - This task will ensure that data remains logical and easy to analyze.
 It is actionable by creating a template and testing if the data matches the format for all entries.

+### 4: As a developer, creating a system that removes duplicates to enhance data quality
+- **Priority:** High
+- **Assumptions:**
+    - The data can be duplicated while collecting or categorizing data
+    - The duplicated data removal process will be automated to eliminate the need for manual work
+- **Validations:**
+    - Are all duplicates correctly identified and removed from the database?
+    - Is the data quality improved by removing duplicates without loss of critical information?
+- **Tasks:**
+    - Implement an algorithm to identify duplicate questions and answers based on content
+    - Use hashing or similar metrics to detect and eliminate same or near-duplicate data entries.
+    - Test the system to ensure no important unique data is mistakenly removed.
+    - Set up a process for regularly checking for new duplicates as more data is collected.
+- **Actionability:**
+    - This task will ensure that data quality is mandatory.
+It is actionable by implementing automated tools to verify and eliminate duplicate entries.